Frances Helm

-Early life
+Early life and education

-She was born Mary Frances Helm in Panama City, Florida.
-Her parents were Thomas William Helm II and Grace Spencer.
+She was born Mary Frances Helm in Panama City, Florida, to Thomas William Helm II and Grace Spencer.
 Her father started as a bookkeeper for the railroad industry then became an accountant for the state of Virginia, moving the family to Richmond when Helm was very young.
 She had one older brother.
 Helm graduated from J. A. C. Chandler Junior High School in June 1937.
-She graduated from John Marshall High School in June 1940.
+She graduated from John Marshall High School in Richmond, Virginia, in June 1940.

-From the age of ten Helm took piano and voice lessons.
+Beginning at the age of ten, Helm took piano and voice lessons.
 Later she studied with Mary Barbour Dixon, who would remain her drama teacher and coach all through secondary school and college.
 Helm attended the Richmond Professional Institute (RPI) from Fall 1940 through Spring 1942, majoring in Speech and Dramatics.
 Helm was a member of RPI's Theater Associates, which mounted productions at the school using students and the occasional visiting professional actor.
 Helm and other RPI drama students also did broadcasts of play readings on the school's radio station.
 While at the school, Helm dropped her first name for stage billing.

 During her last term at RPI, her brother returned to Richmond after being wounded at Pearl Harbor.
 A Radioman 2/C in the USN, Thomas W. Helm had kept firing an antiaircraft gun during the attack despite being severely wounded; the Navy credited him with bringing down a Japanese aircraft.
 Invalided out of the service in April 1942, he was used for recruiting and bond drives, with his sister accompanying him.
 She was pictured at Red Cross events and dances with her brother and other servicemen.
 Frances Helm also joined other volunteer actors to perform a parody of an old-fashioned melodrama, Ten Nights in a Bar-Room, at military bases in Virginia and Maryland.